-Whenever you discover a new word, look it up in your dictionary to get both its pronunciation and meaning(s), go to the thesaurus, and find similar words and phrases such as synonyms and antonyms and learn the nuances among the words.
+Whenever you discover a new word, look it up in your dictionary to get both its pronunciation and meaning(s), go to the thesaurus, find similar words and phrases such as synonyms and antonyms, and learn the nuances among the words.

 6- Use the New Words you Learned Immediately